IHE/RAD.IRA/input/pagecontent/rad-x7.md

 The HTTP body of the response shall consist of a JSON object containing an element name `hub.channel.endpoint` and a value for the WSS URL that is associated to the Subscriber.

 ##### 2:3.X7.4.2.3 Expected Actions

+TODO:
+The Subscriber may check the returned websocket in the response

 If the HTTP response code is 4xx or 5xx, then the Subscriber may adjust the request and retry.